(Last Updated on : 20/04/2016)

 is a vital element in ones mental as well as physical life, since the loss of sleep exerts seriously detrimental effects upon the nervous system.
 This involves a periodic rest of the body, which is absolutely essential for its efficient functioning.

-Abstaining from sleep for longer periods may cause intense psychological changes such as loss of memory, irritability, hallucination and even schizophrenic manifestations.
-Sleep is the indispensable condition to the recuperation of energy.
+Abstaining from sleep for longer periods may cause intense psychological changes such as loss of memory

-The average amount of sleep needed to feel well rested is seven-and-a-half hours, though it varies from six to nine hours.
-Women sleep from forty five minutes to one hour more than men.
-The amount of sleep required varies at different ages such as for new born it is eighteen to twenty hours, for growing children it is ten to twelve hours, for adults it is six to nine hours and for aged persons it is five to seven hours.
-Throughout the sleep the depth of ordinary restful sleep fluctuates.
+The average amount of sleep needed to feel well rested is seven-and-a-half hours, though it varies from 6 to 9 hours.
+Women sleep from 45 minutes to 1 hour more than men.
+The amount of sleep required varies at different ages such as for new born it is 18 to 20 hours, for growing children it is 10 to 12 hours, for adults it is 6 to 9 hours and for aged persons it is 5 to 7 hours.
+Throughout the sleep, the depth of ordinary restful sleep fluctuates.
 In most adults, sleep deepens through the first hour, after which it lightens rather sharply and then more gradually until morning or until the usual time of wakening.
 However in growing children sleep deepens a second time for a little while.
-Two hours before and two hours after midnight are the most valuable for sleep of all the twenty-four hours of the day and in at this time, the mental and physical vigour are at their lowest ebb and sleep is soundest and most natural.
+2 hours before and 2 hours after midnight are the most valuable for sleep of all the 24 hours of the day and in at this time, the mental and physical vigour are at their lowest ebb and sleep is soundest and most natural.